lennym/timeliner/README.md

 ## Custom metrics

+### Using `console.timeStamp`

 You can fire custom events by calling `console.timeStamp` from anywhere within your code with a label that matches `timeliner.*`.
 This will then report the first occurence of that event with a metric name of the wildcard portion of the timestamp label.

+These can either be fired directly by the site under test, or injected as part of the test run using the `inject` option.

 Example - inject some custom javascript into your page to trigger a custom event after 1 second.